isophotes amd enhancement of phase sensitivity through optical filtering in image holography.

 beyond the swith exposure the transparency has the zero value. in this region the hard print is opaque. let us now consider the phase behavior of the nonlinear print. in the following we put v(x,y)=l and a(x,y)=const. the mathematical analysis of such a meander profile yields harmonics of the carrier frequency

-α. in fig.5 fourier series approach for t(x,y) is given with the coefficients cν . these coefficients are split into a phase term and an amplitude term.
+in fig.5 fourier series approach for t(x,y) is given with the coefficients cν . these coefficients are split into a phase term and an amplitude term.

-for the present we neglect the amplitude term and consider only the phase term which contains the phase deviations of the initial interferograir ν-times as sensitive. further the phase-functions for cν and c, are the conjugate complex to each other.
+contains the phase deviations of the initial interferograir ν-times as sensitive. further the phase-functions for cν and c-ν, are the conjugate complex to each other.

 this enables us to perform enhancement experiments for the phase deviation Ø (x,y).